I Want To...

 Brain Aneurysm Diagnosed

 A CT scan at an outpatient clinic confirmed that the lump wasn’t serious.
 However, the scan revealed another issue that was very concerning: Laurie Jean had an unruptured brain aneurysm, a weak and ballooning area in the wall of a brain artery that required immediate care.
-If left untreated, a life-threatening rupture of the brain aneurysm may occur.
+If left untreated, a life-threatening rupture of the brain aneurysm could have occurred.

 Laurie Jean says she had trouble getting needed follow-up appointments and tests scheduled, which lulled her into a false sense of security about the urgency of her diagnosis.